Float Your Boat RULES

-- Wood, metal, Styrofoam, or other materials that would aid in flotation or make the hull rigid are prohibited.
+- No wood, metal, Styrofoam, or other materials that would aid in flotation or make the hull rigid may be used.
 This restriction applies to the keel, transom, ribs, hull, seating, etc.

 - No material such as Styrofoam or rubber inflation devices may be used to provide "buoyancy" or maintain flotation.
 No sandbags or similar materials may be used for ballast.

 - Hulls may be painted with any latex paint.
 No type of polyurethane, varnish or other non-paint coating or finish is allowed.
 No epoxy glues, fiberglass resins or "multi-part" paints may be used.
 Hulls may not be completely "wrapped" in duct tape or anything else.
 Tar based substances like roof coatings are not permitted.

 - Joints and seams may be glued and/or taped.
 Duct tape, contact cement, rubber cement, or construction adhesive may be used.
 No nails or metal or wood fasteners or staples may be used in the construction of the boat (small amounts may be used for removable decoration only).
 NOTE: The duct tape at the seams cannot exceed 4” total width.

 - Design is builder's choice.
 Let your imagination reign supreme!
 A minimum of 50% of the boat's volume must remain as part of the boat when raced (after decorations are removed).

 - Decorations may be made from any material, but may not be used to reinforce the actual structure of the boat.

 - Boats may not be any larger than 8’ wide, 15’ long and 7’ tall.